gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This functionality is available for unmanaged types extending `ComponentSpec` and `BinarySpec`.

+#### Internal views for unmanaged binary and component types

+The goal of the new internal views feature is for plugin authors to be able to draw a clear line between public and internal APIs of their plugins regarding model elements.
+By declaring some functionality in internal views (as opposed to exposing it on a public type), the plugin author can let users know that the given functionality is intended for the plugin's internal bookkeeping, and should not be considered part of the public API of the plugin.

+Internal views must be interfaces, but they don't need to extend the public type they are registered for.

+**Example:** A plugin could introduce a new binary type like this:

+    /**
+     * Documented public type exposed by the plugin
+     */
+    interface MyBinarySpec extends BinarySpec {
+        // Functionality exposed to the public
+    }

+    // Undocumented internal type used by the plugin itself only interface MyBinarySpecInternal extends MyBinarySpec {
+        String getInternalData();
+        void setInternalData(String internalData);
+    }

+    class MyBinarySpecImpl implements MyBinarySpecInternal {
+        private String internalData;
+        String getInternalData() { return internalData; }
+        void setInternalData(String internalData) { this.internalData = internalData; }
+    }

+    class MyBinarySpecPlugin extends RuleSource {
+        @BinaryType
+        public void registerMyBinarySpec(BinaryTypeBuilder<MyBinarySpec> builder) {
+            builder.defaultImplementation(MyBinarySpecImpl.class);
+            builder.internalView(MyBinarySpecInternal.class);
+        }
+    }

+With this setup the plugin can expose `MyBinarySpec` to the user as the public API, while it can attach some additional information to each of those binaries internally.

+Internal views registered for an unmanaged public type must be unmanaged themselves, and the default implementation of the public type must implement the internal view
+(as `MyBinarySpecImpl` implements `MyBinarySpecInternal` in the example above).

+It is also possible to attach internal views to `@Managed` types as well:

+    @Managed
+    interface MyManagedBinarySpec extends MyBinarySpec {}

+    @Managed
+    interface MyManagedBinarySpecInternal extends MyManagedBinarySpec {}

+    class MyManagedBinarySpecPlugin extends RuleSource {
+        @BinaryType
+        public void registerMyManagedBinarySpec(BinaryTypeBuilder<MyManagedBinarySpec> builder) {
+            builder.internalView(MyManagedBinarySpecInternal.class);
+        }
+    }

+Internal views registered for a `@Managed` public type must themselves be `@Managed`.

+This functionality is available for types extending `ComponentSpec` and `BinarySpec`.

 ### Visualising a project's build script dependencies

 The new `buildEnvironment` task can be used to visualise the project's `buildscript` dependencies.